kingofboxes/kobot-discord/README.md

 4. Install requirements from "requirements.txt" using pip.

 **Execution:**

-Program can be run with:\n
+Program can be run with:

 ```
 python3 main.py
 ```

 Written for Python3.6+.

 **To-do List:**